 How Often Should You Check Your Tires?

 The optimal frequency for lifting the car is once every 2 months, or more often if the circumstances require it.
-Some car owners drive on such difficult roads that they need an inspection every week.
-So, take into account the conditions in which you usually drive.
-Experts say that checking the pressure is welcome once a month unless something suggests that there might be some pressure issues.
+Take into account the conditions in which you usually drive.
+Experts say that checking the pressure is welcome once a month unless the TPMS suggests that there might be some issues.

 Do New Tires Need Frequent Inspection?